 - Plastic bags and other such containers must be removed from site by residents.

 - No treated wood or lumber of any kind is accepted at any site.

 - Only small root balls with minimal dirt accepted.

 - Take as much compost and mulch as you want (We test our compost.
 Find out the results.)

 - Bring your own buckets and shovels and self load.

 - Available free to Porter County residents while supplies last.
 Call the district to find out availability, 465-3694.

-- Mulch and compost loading is available for Porter County residents on Tuesdays, Thursdays and Saturdays from 9 a.m. until 2 p.m. for a fee.
-More info.
+- Mulch and compost loading is available for Porter County residents.
+More info

 - Pick up free firewood